 Innovation Management: Strategy & Implementation

-Tuition, course materials, full board accommodation and lifelong access to the Cranfield School of Management Alumni Network are included in the price of this course.
+Tuition, course materials, full board accommodation and lifelong access to Alumni Membership benefits are included in the price of this course.

 - Knowledge to create an action plan of how your organisation can boost its output of breakthrough products, services and processes, or develop an innovative business model

 - Confidence to manage your portfolio so that the most innovative ideas are not killed-off

 - Ability to create a culture that encourages creativity and innovation

 - Heightened awareness of when and how to apply tools in order to boost performance

 - Ability to obtain buy-in from your top management team for your innovation action plan

 - Introduction to Cranfield School of Management’s Pentathlon Framework; a powerful tool to help you manage key aspects of innovation

 - Innovation strategy and a strategic road map for your organisation

 - Learn about how to manage the main types of innovation: product, service, process and business model innovation

 - Identify the challenges of managing your innovation performance

 - Designing an innovation process to help generate breakthrough products year in – year out

 Delegates will be asked to read a case study on the management of innovation and compare and contrast this to the current situation in their own organisation.
 They will also be asked to answer a short ‘innovation audit’ questionnaire, which will be used to identify strengths and weaknesses of their organisation.